Mark Essex: January 1–6, 1973

 At 9 p.m. on January 1, the pastor of the 1st New St. Mark Baptist Church entered his place of worship to find a young, armed black male inside.
 The pastor fled to a neighbor's house and called police, although by the time police arrived, the individual had fled.
-A subsequent police investigation would later determine Essex later returned to the church and remained at this site until January 3.
+A subsequent police investigation would determine Essex later returned to the church and remained at this site until January 3.
 He was observed by a 33-year-old local grocer named Joseph Perniciaro entering his premises, Joe's Grocery, with a bloodstained bandage on his left hand on the evening of January 2.
 Perniciaro sold several provisions including food and a razor to Essex.
 Convinced Essex was involved in nefarious behavior, Perniciaro then ordered his stock boy to follow him.
 The stock boy reported Essex had walked across the street and into the local church.

 Perniciaro reported this information to police.
 When police arrived to search the premises on the evening of January 3, Essex had fled, although bloodstains and food wrappings indicated a wounded individual had been living in the premises for a short period of time.
 A bag containing several .38 caliber cartridges was also found hidden in a bathroom alongside a letter penned by Essex to the minister apologizing for breaking into the church.

 Essex's movements between the evening of January 3 and the morning of January 7, 1973, are unknown, although an official police investigation later concluded he had not returned to his apartment and was most likely hiding at an unknown location close to the church.